A new kind of chaplain is helping people deal with 'climate grief'

 But when plans for the pipeline were canceled, Ware, 78, found little pleasure in the victory.
 The retired elementary school teacher couldn’t shake the feeling that it may be too late to save a planet in deep peril — a prospect tinged with grief, anger and depression.
 Ware realized she had a case of "climate grief” — and needed help.

-Ware is one of a growing number of people using the services of an eco-chaplain, a new kind of spiritual advisor rising among clergy trained in handling grief and other difficult emotions.
+Ware is one of a growing number of people using the services of an eco-chaplain, a new kind of spiritual adviser rising among clergy trained in handling grief and other difficult emotions.

 Each month, at the Talent Public Library, Ware attends Sustaining Climate Activists, a gathering of mostly retired adults led by an eco-chaplain.
 She went to her first meeting shortly after a wildfire swept through Lahaina, Hawaii, in 2023.
 She was upset by a report that claimed news organizations had failed to link the wildfire to climate change.